junxit/us-congress-bills-115/metadata.md

 - 2018-05-18 — Committee on the Judiciary discharged.
 - 2018-05-18 — Committee on the Judiciary discharged.
 - 2018-05-18 — Placed on the Union Calendar, Calendar No. 522.
+- 2018-06-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-06-25 — Considered under suspension of the rules. (consideration: CR H5587-5589)
+- 2018-06-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4294.
+- 2018-06-25 — Mr. Hill moved to suspend the rules and pass the bill, as amended.
+- 2018-06-26 — Considered as unfinished business. (consideration: CR H5673-5674)
+- 2018-06-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 2 (Roll no. 293). (text: CR 6/25/18 H5588)
+- 2018-06-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 2 (Roll no. 293).(text: CR 6/25/18 H5588)
+- 2018-06-26 — The title of the measure was amended.
+Agreed to without objection.